sahinyurek/docs/docs/administration/platform-management/misp/add-edit-delete-server.md

 # Setup New Server

-In this section, you can find information about configuring the MISP integration.
+In this section, you can find information about configuring the MISP connector.
 MISP and TheHive can interact between each other in both ways:

 * TheHive is able to import events from a MISP instance as alerts and create cases from them.